 You can obtain a copy of your FBI record in any of three ways.
 Using any of the three ways, if asked reason for the request, specify “for Personal Review,” not “for Expungement.”
 The three ways are:

-- Submit a request on paper to the FBI using U.S. Postal Service; and
+- Mail a request on paper to the FBI using U.S. Postal Service.

 Of the three ways, using the “FBI Channeler” seems to usually be the fastest.
 A page on the web site of the FBI gives step by step instructions for each of the three ways.